Current

 #9455: GOLD Aureus,

-Titus, 79 to 81 AD Sacrifice to Ask PROTECTION from NATURAL DIASTERS (Ref; Eruption of Mt.
+Titus, 79 to 81 AD Sacrifice to Ask PROTECTION from NATURAL DISASTERS (Ref; Eruption of Mt.
 Vesuvius - 79 AD) Historical Context: his coin was minted by the ROMAN EMPIRE during the reign of TITUS.
 Titus Flavius Vespasianus, born in 41, was the elder son of Vespasian and Flavia Domitilla.
 He later served in Germany and Britain and commanded a legion in his father's Jewish campaign.
 When Vespasian left, Titus remained to carry on the war and captured Jerusalem in 70.
 He proved himself an excellent leader.
 Following the natural disasters of 79 and 80 AD, including the eruption of My.
 Vesuvius, he initiated efforts to rebuild and to sooth the concerns of the Roman people.
 He was deeply mourned when he died prematurely in 81 AD.
 Obv: Titus

 SOLD